Get a Go-Ahead at Cycling!

 Discipline – The Basic Nutcrack

 There are mainly three ways to change the total workload in a training week: Frequency, intensity, and duration.
-E.g. if you train more frequent, ride with a higher intensity (more races, more intervals) or simply just ride more, you will force your body to adapt to these challenges.
+E.g. if you train more frequently, ride with a higher intensity (more races, more intervals), or simply just ride more, you will force your body to adapt to these challenges.
 This way you can reach a higher level of fitness, but your body will not allow you to increase the total workload too fast.
-Good cyclists make use these buttons to turn up and down the workload all the time.
+Good cyclists make use of these buttons to turn up and down the workload all the time.

 Interval training is the most effective way to add quality to your training sessions.
 Not only will structured intervals help you to start training with higher intensity, but it is also a safe way to get a controlled amount of high-intensity training.
 Thus, it is possible to make continued progress in the intensity and number of intervals, as you get stronger.